 A Brief History of a Genre-Resisting Guitarist, Composer, and Band Leader

 Michael Occhipinti is a versatile, sound-sculpting guitarist and composer/arranger, who has spent decades freely moving between jazz, chamber music, world music, r&b/funk, and anything involving modern guitar sounds.
-A nine-time JUNO Award nominee, Michael leads several acclaimed groups including The Sicilian Project, IN ORBIT ( with Jeff Coffin (Dave Matthews Band) on saxophone, and Felix Pastorius on bass), Shine On: The Universe of John Lennon, The Triodes, the acclaimed 16-piece group NOJO (Neufeld-Occhipinti Jazz Orchestra), and ESMO, a new duo with Elizabeth Shepherd.
+In addition to his previous JUNO Award and 8 JUNO nominations, Michael has just won the 2022 JUNO Award for Jazz Group of the Year as a member of Avataar, and he and Elizabeth Shepherd (ES:MO) were nominated for Jazz Vocal Album of the Year.
+Michael leads several acclaimed groups including The Sicilian Project, IN ORBIT ( with Jeff Coffin (Dave Matthews Band) on saxophone, and Felix Pastorius on bass), Shine On: The Universe of John Lennon, The Triodes, and co-lead the acclaimed 16-piece group NOJO (Neufeld-Occhipinti Jazz Orchestra).

-Michael's creative guitar playing has made him the ideal compliment to a diverse range of groups, including Indian fusion group Avataar, Italian vocalist (and frequent guest with the Sicilian Jazz Project) Ilaria PILAR Patassini, and chamber group The Gryphon Trio.
-He’s as happy playing clean rhythm guitar with his funk band Grooveyard as he is creating stunning ambient sounds behind vocalist Elizabeth Shepherd or Turkish group Minor Empire.
+Michael's creative guitar playing has made him the ideal compliment to a diverse range of groups, including the aforementioned Avataar, Italian vocalist (and frequent guest with the Sicilian Jazz Project) Ilaria (Pilar) Patassini, and chamber group The Gryphon Trio.
+He’s as happy playing clean rhythm guitar with his funk band Grooveyard as he is creating stunning ambient sounds behind the Turkish electronic group Minor Empire.
 The range of Michael's musical experience is best illustrated in the many celebrated musicians Michael has performed with, including Don Byron, DVSN, Bruce Cockburn,The Cecilia String Quartet, Kenny Wheeler.
 Divine Brown, Jeff Coffin, The Toronto Symphony, Sam Rivers, Tony Allen, Joe Lovano, Laila Biali, Ray Anderson, Simone Shaheen, The Art of Time Ensemble, Dave Douglas, Andrea Bocelli, Roswell Rudd, Bill Frisell, Ineke Van Doorn and Marc Van Vugt, Robin Eubanks, and Paul Reddick and the Sidemen.
 Michael Occhipinti's touring resume includes The Umbria Jazz Festival (Italy), the Festival Cultural de Zacatecas (Mexico), the Jazz Yatra (India), The Ubuntu Project (Netherlands), Musikfest (USA), the Ottawa Chamber Music Festival (Canada), and numerous other venues around the world.

 Michael's own projects explore everything from Sicilian culture to songwriters such as John Lennon and Bruce Cockburn, instrumental New Orleans funk, and adventurous original music for both small groups and string orchestras.
 Michael is currently researching music from the golden days of Toronto's Yonge Street music scene, developing a new album to be called "The Longest Street In The World."